alexmanrique/blog/_posts/2021-01-31-how-to-detect-memory-leaks-in-java.md

 ![dist files]({{ site.baseurl }}/images/visual-vm.png)
 {: refdef}

-Next step is to perform the operation that causes the bad performance.
+The next step is to perform the operation that causes the bad performance.
 Inspect the Monitor and the visual gc tab.
 The objects leaked will be in the old gen pool.

-In the next screenshot we can see the old gen memory thanks to the `visual-gc` plugin that we have to install using the plugins menu `Tools > Plugins`
+In the next screenshot, we can see the old gen memory thanks to the `visual-gc` plugin that we have to install using the plugins menu `Tools > Plugins`

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/visual-vm-visual-gc.png)
 {: refdef}

-In the next section we are going to see some of the common mistakes in code that can lead to a memory leak.
+In the next section, we are going to see some of the common mistakes in code that can lead to a memory leak.

 ## 3. Common memory leak sources.